mollypabst/Deploy_EC2_Instance/README.md

 * boto3

 # AWS Requirements
 In order to use this script you need an AWS account, a key pair, and a security group.
-Details on how to obtain these features can be found in the [AWS EC2 Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)
+Details on how to obtain these features can be found in the [AWS EC2 Documentation.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) Please ensure your key pair is a .pem file so that this can be used to SSH into the machine later.
-<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html" target="_blank">AWS!</a>